Defined Contribution

 Interestingly, reviewing or adding retirement income options was fourth on plan sponsors’ list of priorities but was the top choice for consultants.
 Plan sponsors were divided on their approach to retirement income options.
 One-third already offer a retirement income option, but another 43% said they weren’t even considering adding one to the plan, survey data revealed.

 Plans offered a range of retirement income solutions.
 These tended to be more flexible options such a type of managed withdrawal solution, which was used by 56% of plans offering a retirement income option.
 A quarter of the plans cited their target date offering as an income option.
 Target date series that incorporate a guarantee (25%) and stand-alone guaranteed solutions were also mentioned.
-The consistent message in retirement income has remained that there is likely not a perfect single solution and providing choice for participants between flexibility and guarantees is desirable.
-This was reflected in the survey, which revealed that many plans offer multiple retirement income options.
+The consistent message in retirement income has remained that there is likely not a perfect single solution and providing participants with choices between flexibility and guarantees is desirable.

 We have seen increasing interest in exploring how the target date series that is already offered in the plan can help to support retirement income.
 Often target date funds are designed to manage the portfolio through the retirement phase, when participants would be taking income.
 This trend may cause plan sponsors to do more to ensure participants understand and are able to set up regular withdrawals through recordkeepers.
 Using target date as a retirement income solution can provide comfort that a flexible income solution is in place while sponsors explore other options, including guarantees.